 Mindful eating has its roots in Buddhism and encourages giving food your full attention.
 Intuitive eating is a more focused, trademarked program started by dietitians Elyse Resch and Evelyn Tribole in the 1990s.
 It takes mindfulness a step further to address common underlying mental and emotional issues with food.

 Here’s how to apply each of IE’s principles for better mental and physical health this time of year.

 The first step of intuitive eating is to reject the belief that you must be on a diet.
 Around the holidays, it’s especially easy to fall prey to this mindset.
 We often make promises to ourselves, like “This year, I’m really going to count my calories” or “I’ll eat what I want now and then start a diet in January.”

 Intuitive eating says to throw this the diet mentality out the window.
 Why?
 Humans are biologically wired to eat when we’re hungry, and it’s nearly impossible for us to override these ingrained signals.
-Even if we succeed at limiting calories, research shows that after about 2 weeks, the body begins to adapt, conserving rather than burning more energy, undoing our efforts to restrict.
+Even if we succeed at limiting calories,

 Plus, stressing about your food choices may even cause your body to release hormones that fuel overeating, according to